red0124/ssp/README.md

 *Note, the order in which the members of the tied method are returned must match the order of the elements in the CSV*.

 ## Buffer mode
 The parser also works with buffers containing CSV data instead of files.
-To parse buffer data with the parser simply create it by passing it the buffer as a **`const char*`** and its size.
-The initial example using a buffer instead of a file would look like this:
+To parse buffer data with the parser simply create the parser by giving it the buffer, as **`const char*`**, and its size.
+The initial example using a buffer instead of a file would look similar to this:
 ```cpp
 std::string buffer = "James Bailey,65,2.5\nBrian S. Wolfe,40,1.9\n";